rufuspollock-okfn/cop21/agreement/index.md

 For the purpose of this Agreement, the definitions contained in Article 1 of the Convention shall apply.
 In addition:

-a.
-"Convention" means the United Nations Framework Convention on Climate Change, adopted in New York on 9 May 1992;
+1. "Convention" means the United Nations Framework Convention on Climate Change, adopted in New York on 9 May 1992;
-b.
-"Conference of the Parties" means the Conference of the Parties to the Convention;
+2. "Conference of the Parties" means the Conference of the Parties to the Convention;
-c.
-"Party" means a Party to this Agreement.
+3. "Party" means a Party to this Agreement.

 ## Article 2

 1. This Agreement, in enhancing the implementation of the Convention, including its objective, aims to strengthen the global response to the threat of climate change, in the context of sustainable development and efforts to eradicate poverty, including by:

-    a.
-Holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change;
+    1. Holding the increase in the global average temperature to well below 2 °C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change;
-    b.
-Increasing the ability to adapt to the adverse impacts of climate change and foster climate resilience and low greenhouse gas emissions development, in a manner that does not threaten food production; and
+    2. Increasing the ability to adapt to the adverse impacts of climate change and foster climate resilience and low greenhouse gas emissions development, in a manner that does not threaten food production; and
-    c.
-Making finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development.
+    3. Making finance flows consistent with a pathway towards low greenhouse gas emissions and climate-resilient development.

 2. This Agreement will be implemented to reflect equity and the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances.